vazhnov/kubernetes-the-hard-way__vagrant/docs/differences-to-original-2.md

 It is assumed that you're working on GNU/Linux or similar environment and you're confident in it.

+### About original

+This branch code is based on https://github.com/mmumshad/kubernetes-the-hard-way, the last commit was https://github.com/mmumshad/kubernetes-the-hard-way/commit/e76cb25fa0bea2c91eab306be75e28a00e2961ca <time>2024-09-04</time>, which in turn is based on https://github.com/kelseyhightower/kubernetes-the-hard-way, the last commit was https://github.com/kelseyhightower/kubernetes-the-hard-way/commit/bf2850974e19c118d04fdc0809ce2ae8a0026a27 <time>2018-09-30</time>, [diff to the latest](https://github.com/kelseyhightower/kubernetes-the-hard-way/compare/bf2850974e19c118d04fdc0809ce2ae8a0026a27..master).

 ### Done

 + Use Debian images instead of Ubuntu — less memory consumption, less services to disable, no Snap.